Regularity of Einstein 5-manifolds via 4-dimensional gap theorems: Introduction

+\begin{remark} In general, the subset $\cI \subset I$ in Theorem \ref{mthm: orbifold regularity} is non-empty and one cannot expect convexity of the entire singular set $\cS$.
+For example, let $C(Z)$ be a Ricci-flat cone that does not split, where $Z$ is an Einstein $4$-orbifold with at least two singular points.
+Then the singular set is not locally convex around the vertex. \end{remark}

 Theorem \ref{mthm: orbifold regularity} characterizes any curve of singularities up to a nowhere dense subset: they are open geodesic segments.
-We now turn to the converse and completely characterize neighborhoods of open geodesic segments of our limit spaces.
+We now turn to the converse and completely characterize neighborhoods of open geodesics of our limit spaces.

 By establishing the sharp H\"older continuity of tangent cones along geodesics in a seminal work \cite{con12}, Colding-Naber, and later generalized by Deng \cite{deng25}, classified the geodesics (meaning locally minimizing, in the metric sense) with one regular point: the whole interior part is regular.
-Combining Theorems \ref{t:local uniqueness}, \ref{mthm: orbifold regularity} and their estimates, we can now fully classify the geodesics by one of their interior points: \begin{theorem}[Classification of geodesics] Let $\sigma:[0,l]\to X$ be a geodesic in a noncollapsed Einstein $5$-dimensional limit space $(X,d)$ with $|\Ric_{M_i}| \leqslant 4$.
-Then either $\sigma\big((0,l) \big)$ is regular, or the entire $\sigma\big((0,l)\big)\subset\cS^1_{\Gamma}$ for some $\Gamma \subset O(4)$ and the interior of the curve is removable in the sense of Theorem \ref{mthm: orbifold regularity}. \end{theorem}
+Combining Theorems \ref{t:local uniqueness}, \ref{mthm: orbifold regularity} and their estimates, we can now fully classify the geodesics by one of their interior points: \begin{theorem}[Classification of geodesics] Let $\sigma:(-\varepsilon, \varepsilon)\to X$ be a geodesic in a noncollapsed Einstein $5$-dimensional limit space $(X,d)$ with $|\Ric_{M_i}| \leqslant 4$.
+Then either $\sigma\big((-\varepsilon, \varepsilon) \big)$ is regular, or the entire $\sigma\big((-\varepsilon, \varepsilon)\big)\subset\cS^1_{\Gamma}$ for some $\Gamma \subset O(4)$ and the interior of the curve is removable in the sense of Theorem \ref{mthm: orbifold regularity}. \end{theorem}

 This implies that the entire interior of a geodesic has isometric tangent cones $\RR \times \RR^4/\Gamma$ for some fixed $\Gamma \subset O(4)$ (with $\Gamma=\{id\}$ corresponding to regular points).
 In particular, $\cS^0$ cannot lie on the interior of any geodesic.
 This yields a dimension-five Einstein-manifold version of the uniqueness of tangent cones along geodesics in the spirit of the conjecture of Burago proved by Petrunin \cite{bgp92, petrunin98} for Alexandrov spaces.